mlr-org/mlr3fda/README.md

 `mlr3fda` extends `mlr3` to [functional
 data](https://en.wikipedia.org/wiki/Functional_data_analysis).
 It
-introduces introduces the feature type `"functional"`, as well as basic infrastructure for common operations, such as flattening of functional data using e.g. `PipeOpFlatFunct`, or feature extraction from functional data via `PipeOpFFE` (Functional Feature Extraction).
+introduces the feature type `"functional"`, as well as basic infrastructure for common operations, such as flattening of functional data using e.g. `PipeOpFlatFunct`, or feature extraction from functional data via `PipeOpFFE` (Functional Feature Extraction).